"If light is scarce then light is scarce; we will immerse ourselves in the darkness and there discover its own particular beauty.”

 QIAN SHUN JU (attributed to 1239-1299) Portraits of Periodical Offerings.
 China, 18th century or earlier.
 Estimate £3,000 - £5,000

 This handscroll painted on silk, depicting a procession of foreign emissaries delivering gifts of jade, coral and beautifully caparisonned horses to the Imperial court is signed Qian Shun Ju, entitled Portraits of Periodical Offerings (Zhígòngtú) and embellished with a calligraphy and signature of Zhang Shen, a collector, scholar and calligrapher active at the turn of Yuan and Ming dynasties.
+A very closely related painting, dated to the Ming Dynasty is housed in the collection of the Smythsonian's National Museum of Asian Art, Washington DC.
+The Smythsonian scroll is traditionally attributed to Han Gan (715 — 781), the Tang Dynasty painter renowned for his vivid and spirited depiction of horses from the Imperial stables.

 View lot